Palmyra offensive (May 2015): Syrian Army counter-offensive

 On 15 May, the Syrian Army dispatched reinforcements to Palmyra, while ISIL was 1 km from the Palmyra archeological site, but pulled back from the eastern outskirts to about 2 km where clashes were still erupting as the Syrian Army launched a counter-offensive.
 ISIL once again captured the northern part of Amiriya, killing a number of civilians, before they were pushed out again by heavy air-strikes.
 Two more attacks were launched against the air-base, with both being repelled.
 During the night, ISIL shifted its focus to the ruins but were unable to infiltrate them.
 Before dusk, Syrian Army units continued their counterattack at al-Sukhnah, reaching the town's outskirts.
 Reinforcements from the special forces unit, "Suqur al-Sahara," arrived to reinforce government forces.

 On 16 May, ISIL fighters reached the ruins and captured parts of the historic citadel of Fakhr-al-Din al-Ma'ani as fighting continued.
 Later, ISIL once again seized Amiriya and continued its advance, taking the northern part of Palmyra after a massive attack.

 By the morning of the next day, the Syrian Army had pushed ISIL back from Palmyra, fully securing the city.
 The Syrian Army also recaptured Palmyra castle and reportedly, the strategic Radio and Television Communication Hill (Burj al-Ishara) as well.
 Life in the town returned to normal with stores and businesses gradually reopening.
 However, fighting continued to the north in Amiriya and east of Palmyra, where ISIL captured the T-3 Pumping Station and al-Hayl gas field.

 On 19 May, the SAA and NDF recaptured Amiriya.
 As the Army smashed its way into forward ISIL positions, they discovered piles of tactical vests, thermal missiles, stacks of Muslim prayer books in Russian (left by Chechen fighters) and enough ammunition for each rebel to carry 10,000 rounds.

-In addition to the fighting in and around Palmyra, clashes took place at the nearby Jazal oil field between 18 and 20 May, leaving 48 soldiers and 30 militants dead.
+In addition to the fighting in and around Palmyra, clashes took place at the nearby Jazal oil field between 18 and 20 May, leaving 48 soldiers and 30 ISIL militants dead.
 150 soldiers were also wounded.